 Santa Clara University - Santa Clara, CA | November 01 - November 03, 2019

 Come learn from and connect with other individuals working with critical issues in social justice.
 This conference is co-hosted by the West and Southwest Chapters of SPE and the Department of Art and Art History at Santa Clara University, located in the heart of Silicon Valley, minutes from the San Jose Airport and less than an hour from the old stomping grounds of Group f/64, which includes Carmel, San Francisco, and Oakland.
 We will explore how photography is used to challenge injustice, pursue social equality, and advance human rights through creative skills in order to inspire social movements, to witness, to resist oppression, to pose the difficult questions, and to stimulate debate and awareness about critical social issues.
-CALL FOR PROPOSALS: https://goo.gl/forms/ckZQFB7RC8C8lWLT2 Proposals are due May 1, 2019.
-Registration fees, paid directly to SPE: Regular, Senior, Sustaining member: $75 early, $90 regular Adjunct/part-time: $40 early, $55 regular Student: $20 early, $25 regular Non-member: $190 Student non-member: $60 Conference Chair: Renee BillingsleaConference Co-Chair: Lamia Khorshid West Chapter Chair: Amanda DahlgrenSouthwest Chapter Chair: Abbey Hepner For questions or comments about the conference, please email: firstname.lastname@example.org
+The deadline for the Call for Proposals has passed.
+A peer review committee has made their decisions and notification emails have gone out.
+If you submitted a proposal and did not receive a notification, please check your spam folder and then email email@example.com.
+Registration fees, paid directly to SPE: Regular, Senior, or Sustaining member: $75 early, $90 regular Contingent Faculty/Part-Time or Bridge member: $40 early, $55 regular Student member: $20 early, $25 regular Non-member: $215 Student non-member: $80 Because nearby quick restaurants are very limited, we will be providing an optional $15 lunch on site on Saturday.
+Must be paid in advance at the time of registration.
+Registration is currently open and the Early Bird Deadline is October 1, 2019.
+Conference Chair: Renee BillingsleaConference Co-Chair: Amanda Dahlgren West Chapter Chair: Amanda DahlgrenSouthwest Chapter Chair: Abbey Hepner For questions or comments about the conference, please email: firstname.lastname@example.org